 6–10 (Oracle and PostgreSQL); 6–9 (DB2, Informix, Netezza, and SQL Server)

-The following provides examples of number ranges and how you could store them in an ArcSDE geodatabase or database:
+The following provides examples of number ranges and how you could store them in a database or enterprise, workgroup or desktop geodatabase:

 |Range||Data type||Precision (field length)||Scale (decimal places)|

 0 to 99

 1,000.00 to 9,999.99

 -123,456.78 to 0*

 *Negative numbers require additional precision to store the negative sign.

 Computers can only store a limited number of digits, depending on the storage space being allocated.
 Fields of data type double in databases and geodatabases can precisely store numbers that contain up to 15 digits only, because this is the longest number that can fit into 8 bytes of storage space.
 Numbers that have more digits than this are rounded and stored in a format similar to scientific notation, making them approximate numbers only.
 For example, if you enter the 20-digit number 12,345,678,901,234,567,890, it is rounded and stored as the 15-digit number 1.23456789012346E+19.
 The coded value at the end, E+19, defines the placement of the decimal point.

 Floats in file and personal geodatabases can precisely store numbers that contain up to 6 digits only.
 For example, you could not store the number 123,456.7 precisely in a float field, because this number contains more than six digits.
 You can enter the number into a float field in a file or personal geodatabase, but it will be rounded to 123,457, a number containing the permissible 6 digits.
 If you need to store this number precisely, you could store it in a double field.
 Float fields in enterprise, workgroup, and desktop geodatabases and databases do not let you enter more digits than the precision for the field, so no rounding takes place.